eugenia1984/english/b1-english-for-developers/5-learn-how-to-plan-future-events.md

 ```
 Jake:  Sarah, I just found out that we've had a phishing attack on our system.
        It looks like someone will need to notify the team and take immediate action.
-Sarah:
+Sarah: Oh, no. Do you know where it originated from?
-Jake:
+Jake:  Not yet, but I think it came from an email link.
 Sarah:
 Jake:
 Sarah: